 Our family law attorneys represent men and women in Denver and the surrounding metro counties, including Arapahoe, Douglas, Adams, Jefferson, Broomfield, and Boulder.
 Moreover, our clients come from throughout the state of Colorado, including cities such as Aurora, Centennial, Littleton, Highlands Ranch, Parker, Castle Rock, Lone Tree, Westminster, Arvada, Thornton, Lakewood, and Brighton.
 We understand that each case is important.
 As such, we strive to provide excellent representation both in and out of the courtroom.
 We also strive to provide our clients with the comfort of knowing they are well represented and that we care.
 With decades of family law experience and countless numbers of satisfied clients, let us fight for you.
 Call us at 303-781-0322 or contact us online to set up a consultation with a knowledgeable family law lawyer.

 If you have any questions regarding your case, our dedicated firm of family law attorneys would be happy to provide you with the information you need before you decide to move forward.
-This includes giving our clients honest assessments about their cases and letting them make decisions on how to proceed from a cost benefit analysis standpoint.Please contact us to learn more about how we can assist you with your divorce and custody needs
+This includes giving our clients honest assessments about their cases and letting them make decisions on how to proceed from a cost benefit analysis standpoint.Please contact us to learn more about how we can assist you with your divorce and child custody needs

 Though our firm is comprised of multiple attorneys, we all share common, core philosophies on how cases should be handled for our clients.
 With multiple attorneys in the firm, we are able to offer our Colorado family law clients varying hourly rates and retainers in line with your budget.